LowWeiLin/OfficeSimulatorThing/README.md

 **Transitions**

 Events: verb with params

-Move (someone from a to b)
+- Move (someone from a to b)
-Talk (between 2 people)
+- Talk/become friends (between 2 people)

+**Flow**

+Every iteration,

-Every actor has to pick an event to transition with
+- Every actor has to pick an event to transition with

+### Suggestions for how to implement certain things

-Attributes moving towards average (time): model with events Emotions like admiration: actually relations
+- Attributes moving towards average (time): model with events
+- Emotions like admiration: actually relations